Kassym-Jomart Tokayev: United States

 After becoming president, Tokayev maintained strong relations with Kazakhstan's strategic allies, including the United States.
-On 2 February 2020, he met with U.S. Secretary of State Mike Pompeo during his visit to Astana where both sides expressed the importance of deepening bilateral ties across the entire spectrum of cooperation, including trade, investment, IT technologies, promoting democratic values and combating international terrorism.
+On 2 February 2020, he met with U.S. Secretary of State Mike Pompeo during his visit to Astana, where both sides expressed the importance of deepening bilateral ties across the entire spectrum of cooperation, including trade, investment, IT technologies, promoting democratic values and combating international terrorism.
 Pompeo wished for Tokayev in his success in implementing political reforms with an open skies agreement being signed which created a legal basis for launching direct regular flights between Kazakhstan and U.S. According to some analysts, Pompeo's visit to Kazakhstan was seen as an attempt to counter China's influence within the country as he had met with ethnic Kazakh families of whom were victims of the Xinjiang internment camps and urged for Tokayev to pressure China over its persecution of ethnic Uyghur and Kazakhs.

-In June 2020, U.S. President Donald Trump congratulated President Tokayev on his one-year anniversary of presidency.
-In his congratulatory letter, Trump expressed his support for the reforms that had been undertaken in Kazakhstan and reaffirmed his intention to further develop strategic partnership between the two countries.
+In June 2020, U.S. President Donald Trump congratulated President Tokayev on the first anniversary of his presidency.
+In his congratulatory letter, Trump expressed his support for the reforms that had been undertaken in Kazakhstan and reaffirmed his intention to further develop a strategic partnership between the two countries.